ltspicer/heizoel24.mex/README.md

 Create crontab ( crontab -e ):

 0 */3 * * * * /home/pi/mex.py # Adjust path if necessary!

+Adjust the minute (here 0 in the example) to a random value from 0 to 59 so that not everyone accesses the server at the same time!

 Further instructions can be found in the script header.
 The necessary data such as logins, IP address, passwords etc. are also entered there.